johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 user interface, and besides who doesn't want to do business with a company called Porkbun... right?

-In this post I'm going to be using the name __azurepatterns.com__ as an example.
-This is a recent purchase of mine and you may actually be reading this article from that domain name but for now let's just a basic site up and working with it.
-Also noteworthy is the fact that I'm on a Mac so I'll be using unix commands versus Powershell or CMD.
+In this post we'll setup a website for  __azurepatterns.com__ as an example.
+Also noteworthy is the fact that I'm on a Mac so I'll be using Unix commands versus Powershell or CMD.

 Once we've got a name it's time to do some work at the registrar before we get started in Azure.
 One thing to note about the Azure Commercial Cloud is that it assigns a domain name to your storage account by default during creation.
-This domain's name is blob.core.windows.net.
+This domain's name is __blob.core.windows.net__.
 This means that whatever name you select for your storage account will get a domain name like yourstoragename.blob.core.windows.net automactially and since it will be accessible from the Internet it will need to be a unique name across all of Azure Cloud.